 8MP front camera

-16MP f/1.8, plus 24MP monochrome sensor, PDAF, LED flash.
-Camera tests still ongoing, but the more modern sensors and some clever AI enhancement ensures better photos.
-A comparison with Lumia 950 photos is coming soon, that should be a much closer match.
+12MP f/1.75, plus 13MP 2x f/2.6 lens, both with ZEISS optics and both with dual pixel PDAF, dual LED flash.
+Camera tests still ongoing, but the more modern sensors and pro optics, compared to the IDOL 4 Pro, ensure better photos.
+A comparison with the Lumia 950 XL for imaging is coming in a day or so, that should be a much closer match.

 |Music and Multimedia